voytas75/Courses/courses/Introduction_to_Regex_in_PowerShell.md

 These real-world examples and hands-on task demonstrate how to apply regex with the `Get-Content` cmdlet for various text processing and filtering scenarios.
 You can adapt these examples to suit your specific use cases and explore more complex patterns and tasks using PowerShell and regex.

+Feel free to experiment with different text files and patterns to solidify your understanding and proficiency in using regex with the `Get-Content` cmdlet! 🌟

 ---

 ## Sources for deeper learning